Washington D.C. Debt Relief Attorney

 Discharging Debts Through Bankruptcy

 Most consumers will file for Chapter 7 bankruptcy or Chapter 13 bankruptcy.
-Their eligibility for each will be determined by their current level of income.
-Chapter 7 bankruptcy is meant to assist consumers with little to no income, while Chapter 13 bankruptcy helps consumers that have sufficient income to partially repay their debts.
+Their current level of income will determine their eligibility for each.
+Chapter 7 bankruptcy is meant to assist consumers with little to no income, while Chapter 13 bankruptcy helps consumers with sufficient income to repay their debts partially.

-In a Chapter 7 bankruptcy, your nonexempt assets will be liquidated, and the proceeds will be used to compensate your creditors.
+- In a Chapter 7 bankruptcy, your nonexempt assets will be liquidated, and the proceeds will be used to compensate your creditors.
 Liquidation can sound intimidating, but you can exempt and protect many of your assets, including equity in your home and vehicle.
-In many cases, you can keep most or even all of your assets.
+You can often keep most or even all of your assets.

-Upon completing the liquidation process or your repayment plan, most bankruptcy filers will be able to discharge their unsecured debts.
-This means any remaining credit card debt, medical debt, personal loans, or unpaid utility bills will be forgiven.
+Most bankruptcy filers can discharge their unsecured debts upon completing the liquidation process or your repayment plan.
+Any remaining credit card debt, medical debt, personal loans, or unpaid utility bills will be forgiven.

 Regardless of which type of bankruptcy you file for, eliminating unsecured debts can give you more financial flexibility and resources to address the debts you cannot discharge.
 For example, say you have a considerable amount of tax debt, credit card debt, and missed mortgage payments.

-The amount of your monthly payment is determined by your disposable income, and your payments over the next five years primarily go toward curing your tax debt and mortgage payments.
-At the conclusion of the bankruptcy, your tax debt and mortgage arrears have been paid, but you still need to continue making hefty mortgage payments going forward – and you have barely touched the entirety of your growing credit card debt.
-Thanks to bankruptcy, you are able to discharge the entirety of the credit card debt, and you can therefore exclusively your disposable income to keep up with your mortgage.
+Your disposable income determines the monthly payment amount, and your payments over the next five years primarily go toward curing your tax debt and mortgage payments.
+After the bankruptcy, your tax debt and mortgage arrears have been paid, but you still need to continue making hefty mortgage payments going forward – and you have barely touched the entirety of your growing credit card debt.
+Thanks to bankruptcy, you can discharge the entirety of the credit card debt, and you can, therefore, exclusively use your disposable income to keep up with your mortgage.

 Why Choose US?